July 24, 2024 companion plants for alyssum

 The 10 Best Companion Plants for Alyssum

-But what should you plant alongside these your alyssum?
+But what should you plant alongside your alyssum?
 Well I’ve found some fantastic companions for alyssum that can make your garden thrive.

 So let’s take a look at the best plants to pair with alyssum and how to care for them.